nissy-dev/resume/README.md

 - Experienced scrum development in a team of about 5 members for 6+ months
 - Designed frontend architecture based on React (Hooks) or React Redux
-- Implemented accessible UI components using React and styled components
+- Implemented accessible UI using React and styled components
 - Designed test strategies considering [Testing Trophy](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications) and QA members
 - Implemented tests using Storybook and Testing Library